Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Introduction

-which naturally appears in the characterization of the flux nonconservation \cite{vanLangen1997}, or the Petermann factor which naturally appears in the evaluation of quantum noise \cite{Petermann79,Siegman89,Patra2000,Yoo11,Takata21}, as well as in classical dynamical response theory \cite{Sch20,Hashemi2022}.
+which naturally appears in the evaluation of quantum noise \cite{Petermann79,Siegman89,Patra2000,Berry2003,Yoo11,Simonson22}, as well as in classical dynamical response theory \cite{Sch20,Hashemi2022}.
 Approaching an EP, the phase rigidity tends to zero, and the diverging Petermann factor signifies the abovementioned drastic change of the response to perturbations.
-As EPs furthermore lead to highly complex structures in parameter space \cite{Doppler2016,Ber19,Kaw19}, a universal and detailed characterization is challenging, which singles them out as an active field of study.
+Experimentally, these effects have been observed, e.g., in the broadening of the quantum-limited linewidth of lasers away from EPs \cite{vanEijkelenborg1996,Cheng1996}, in the change of their lineshape at EPs \cite{Takata21}, and in the enhancement of both signal and noise in phonon lasers \cite{Zhang2018} and laser gyroscopes \cite{Wang2020}.
+In non-reciprocal settings, the Petermann factor can also diverge at phase transitions that localize the right and left eigenstates of a given mode at opposite ends of a system, which then results in a proposed transition to directed amplification and sensing \cite{Sch20,Budich2020,Wanjura2020,McDonald2020}.
+As non-Hermitian spectra furthermore lead to highly complex structures in parameter space \cite{Doppler2016,Ber19,Kaw19}, a universal and detailed characterization is challenging, which singles them out as an active field of study.

 On the mathematical side, the very same quantity $r_i$ is know as the eigenvalue condition number, which features practically, e.g., as a measure of accuracy of numerical diagonalization algorithms \cite{trefethen2005spectra}.
 The concrete expression \eqref{eq:r} then reveals a deep relation between eigenvectors and spectral properties---even though the latter are, in principle, basis invariant.
+These correlations are born out, e.g., in the study of generic non-Hermitian random matrices \cite{Chalker1998}, and in causality constraints of passive systems \cite{Wiersig2019,Schomerus2022,Wiersig2022}.
 In separate developments, even more concrete eigenvector-eigenvalue relations are receiving considerable mathematical attention.
 This follows the realization that such relations can provide deeply surprising and general insights, even into normal systems with orthogonal eigenvectors.
 While variants of such relations have appeared in many specific contexts, their comprehensive landscape was only fully appreciated very recently, as is beautifully surveyed in Ref.~\cite{denton2022eigenvectors}.
 As this reference hints at various points, the underlying ideas also transfer to non-normal systems, which is the general mathematical feature that renders eigenvectors non-orthogonal.